jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew5.md

 God promises to fill every holy desire He starts within us through our regeneration from the Holy Spirit.
 #jj

+Although I loved the poetry of Jesus’ Sermon on the Mount, I remained oblivious to its truth.
+People who already feel righteous don’t hunger and thirst for it.
+#jackdeere

 #### v.7
 >Blessed are the merciful, for they will be shown mercy.